rushikesshh/fastapi-cron-job/README.md

 ---

 ## API Filtering
-You can filter API results using query parameters.
+You can filter API results using multiple query parameters.
 Example:
 ```
 http://localhost:8000/data?date=2025-03-07&region=US&device_type=mobile
 ```
+- **Multiple Filters Supported**: You can use multiple filters in a single query.
+  - Example: `?gender=male,female&age_group=18-30` filters results for both male and female in the 18-30 age group.

 ---